MarieCHessler/design-your-own-tote-bag/README.md

 <br>

 **New design section** <br>
 In the New design section, the user name is collected for personification and recapture of design.
-Fabric and color choices the user makes are used to create the design.
+The fabric and color choices the user makes are used to create the design.
+A design number and unique design ID are created in the background.
 At the end of the section, the user is presented with the custom-designed tote bag and a unique design ID that can be used to access the design at a later time.

 <br>